CSI Forensic Science Events for Secondary Schools

 BTEC Nationals Level 3 Support Events

-We provide events to support centres delivering BTEC Level 3 National Applied Science programmes and BTEC Level 3 Criminal and Forensic Investigation programmes.
+We provide events to support schools and colleges delivering forensic science units in BTEC Level 3 National programmes.
 Event delivery is by a degree-qualified forensic scientist and thus introduces a professional employer perspective to the programme delivery.

-- Forensic Evidence, Collection and Analysis.
-A full-day event based around the investigation of an aggravated burglary at the school or college.
-A professional crime scene examination; forensic practical including blood patterns, fingerprints, physical fit evidence, document examination, paper chromatography, footwear marks, DNA, digital evidence, hair, paint and a weapon; and a role-play courtroom trial.
+For the Forensic Evidence Collectiona and Analysis and Forensic Procedures in Practice units we provide full-day events based around the investigation of an aggravated burglary at the school or college.
+All the respects of a professional crime scene examination; forensic practical including blood patterns, fingerprints, physical fit evidence, document examination, paper chromatography, footwear marks, DNA, digital evidence, hair, paint and a weapon; and a role-play courtroom trial.
 There are named suspects in the investigation and the practical suggests which of them was responsible.
-We also provide a large student workbook, the completion of which provides a strong basis for the preparation of assignments
+We also provide a large student workbook, the completion of which provides a strong basis for the preparation of assignments.

 If you require support for another element of the programmes, please contact us – we may be able to assist.